Everyday Healthy Recipes

 Blueberry vinaigrette ingredients and substitutions

-• Blueberries: either strawberries or raspberries will work well, too.
+• Blueberries: either fresh or frozen.

 • Honey: use maple or agave syrup instead if desired.